-Keeping your baseball bat in good shape is not only important for the performance on the field but also allows you to get more use out of it.
+Keeping your baseball bat in good shape is crucial for your performance on the field and allows you to get more use out of it.

-Store At Proper Place
+Store At the Proper Place

 Don’t Give It To Someone Else

-Never share your baseball composite bat with anyone whether they are playing with you on the same team or not to maintain its quality.
+Never share your baseball composite bat with anyone, whether they are playing with you on the same team or not, to maintain its quality.

 This is because another player has a different style of playing with other hitting techniques, which will minimize the quality of the material.

 Composite bats are made of very tough materials.
 They can hold multiple hits before you need to consider replacing them.

 Can I use my regular baseball bat for casual games?